maxwu/cistat/README.md

 By the way, a similar tool [Bamboo_XUnit_Reader](https://github.com/maxwu/toy-box/tree/master/bamboo_xunit_reader) could be found on Github.
 The repo was coded with best memory.

-## Targets
+## Work Notes
-The target is to maintain a lib which could fetch CI test results from general services.
+The target is to deliver a lib which could fetch CI test results from widely used CI services as TravisCI, CircelCI, on-premise Jenkins and finally can define customized scheme for any XUnit artifacts.
+This lib offers statistics functions on these artifacts.

+### The Development Plan

+- Therefore, the development work started from CircleCI first.
+- After that, cache will be introduced and verify the regression.
+- Then a refactor step here will generate models for further using.
+- The 4th step I plan to turn back to add statistic functions since cache is ready.
+- At last, expand other services as Travis and Jenkins with regression supports.
+- Consider to customize scheme as an option on demand.

+### Progress Status

+CircleCI functions developed and tested.
+    - CircleCI Request interface is too tedious;
+    - Working on cache now.

+#### Horizontal Stories

 Cloud CI Services:
   - circle (done);